Seraaron/agora/srd/Challenging Principles.md

 It's important to emphasize at this point that _challenges are ultimately designed to be overcome_. **We play games to have fun**.
 Where 'fun' means whatever you and your players want it to mean.
 There is no inherent 'win condition' in roleplaying games, as they are usually non-competitive — the closest thing to a win state is having a 'winning session' where you succeeded more often than you failed and achieved most of the things you wanted — so you have to make up your own fun.
 Maybe that comes from mastering and applying the game rules, but more often it will come from telling a satisfying story.

-As mentioned at the start of this article, a roleplaying game is a mechanical sandbox.
+A roleplaying game is a mechanical sandbox.
 But your players are not your 'play things'.
 And _no one_ (no matter how contrarian) enjoys putting a lot of time and effort into a problem without making any progress against it.
 There's a fine balance to strike between making a game challenging and making it arduous.

 If your players are groaning at the prospect of yet another difficulty factor, or otherwise express their unhappiness about the difficulty in a [[Wrap Up|wrap up meeting]] or out-of-session, then it's time to hold back on (or even scale down) some of the upcoming challenges you've planned — lest you risk ruining everyone's enjoyment of the game, because an FC usually has the most fun when all of their players have fun too.